Frequently Asked Questions (FAQ)Find the answers to some common queries

 How is Fair Farms funded?

-Fair Farms is owned and implemented by Growcom, industry peak body for horticulture in Queensland.
+Fair Farms is owned and implemented by Growcom, the industry peak body for horticulture in Queensland.
 The establishment costs are borne by Growcom with seed funding support from the Fair Work Ombudsman, the Department of Agriculture and peak industry body AUSVEG.
 Over time, Fair Farms will become financially self-sustaining with its costs covered by generated revenue.
 All revenue generated by Fair Farms is reinvested into the program for the purpose of implementing an effective, independent and robust training and certification program.

 What is Compulsory Professional Development (CPD) and why do I have to do it?